MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureServiceDiagnosticsExtension.md

 PS C:\>Set-AzureServiceDiagnosticsExtension -ServiceName $Svc -StorageContext $StorageContext -DiagnosticsConfigurationPath $WadConfigXML
 ```

-This command enables the azure_2 Diagnostics extension for all roles.
+This command enables the Azure Diagnostics extension for all roles.

 ### Example 2: Enable Azure Diagnostics extension for a specified role
 ```
 PS C:\>Set-AzureServiceDiagnosticsExtension -ServiceName $Svc -StorageContext $StorageContext -DiagnosticsConfigurationPath $WadConfigXML -Role "WebRole01"
 ```

-This command enables the azure_2 Diagnostics extension for a specified role.
+This command enables the Azure Diagnostics extension for a specified role.

 ## PARAMETERS

 ### -ServiceName
-Specifies the azure_2 service name of the deployment.
+Specifies the Azure service name of the deployment.

 ```yaml
 Type: String